AxelResnik/CAPSTONE/README.md

 ## Objectives
 1. Predict the demand of claims for each healthcare provider.
 2. Segment health providers and link underlying characteristics to the number of claims.
+3. Use the segments and predict the claim for each one.

 ## Table of Contents
 - [Overview](#overview)